oyep/oyep/README.md

 ## Contributing

 Each protocol repository will have its own standards for contribution.
-Proposed additions must be validated in an actual lab setting.
+Proposed additions to wet lab protocol related repos must be validated in an actual lab setting before being merged into master.
 To contribute to a repository please remember to fork, branch, make edits, and then submit your pull request.
+If you don't know what that means just submit an issue related to what you want to contribute.
 More on general git workflow can be found in [contributing.md](./contributing.md).

 ## Minimum Lab Requirements.